Migration Guidance¶

 Example pattern:

-If compatibility imports still resolve, treat that as temporary continuity, not a reason to keep new code on legacy names.
+If compatibility imports still resolve, treat that as temporary continuity and not as permission to keep new code on legacy names.

 Command Migration¶